Logo

 First, know what to look for.
 Identifying bullying is simple theoretically, but it’s difficult in real life.
 You may already have run across one or another of the classic definitions of bullying, most of which refer to three characteristics that are generally agreed upon as present in bullying cases: a power imbalance (the bully has more power), repeated occurrences and intentionality.
 Bullying isn’t accidental or a one-time action, and the bully feels able to act with impunity.

 These seem straightforward, but there’s a limit to the usefulness of this abstract approach.
 The bullying behaviours most seen today are not likely to easily indicate intention, repetition or a power imbalance.
 Perhaps you witness a student being mocked by other students.
-You see the cruel behaviour, alright.
+You see the cruel behaviour, all right.
 But what is the intention?
 Some might find the behaviour harmless if the target is unaware or seems not to care.
-Repetition is easy if you see bullying repeatedly, but if you see it once, how do you know whether it’s the first time or the hundred-and-first time?
+Repetition is easy if you see bullying repeatedly, but if you see it once, how do you know whether it’s the first time or the 101st time?
 On a university campus, with perhaps thousands of students, how could you possibly know if there’s a power imbalance between the students?

 My point is that looking for these characteristics can be an exercise in frustration.
 In 2024, bullying is most often expressed as a form of psychological or social cruelty.
 The difficulty is that many adults may miss what’s happening right in front of them, dismissing it, despite the best of intentions, as something much less serious.
 When the overt behaviour lacks drama, it’s understandable to assume it has little impact.
 Adults may fail to realise that contemporary bullies tend to perfect understated methods for demonstrating dominance and contempt for their target.
 Today, bullies can still reliably put targets in their place by using such subtle behaviours as whispering about them right in front of them, snickering as they walk by, or rolling their eyes when they voice an opinion in class.
 These rude, socially malicious behaviours (called gateway behaviours) are not always indicators of bullying; mocking someone can be done when you’re just mad at them, or only once, obviously.
-Gateway behaviours only indicate bullying when they’re intentionally and repetitively targeted at a less powerful peer.
+Gateway behaviours indicate bullying only when they’re intentionally and repetitively targeted at a less powerful peer.

 Does this mean most social cruelty on campuses is insignificant?